wp-plugins/genesis-layout-extras/readme.txt

 *) = Not with my ["Genesis Prose Extras" plugin](http://wordpress.org/plugins/genesis-prose-extras/) - that brings those layouts on its own, but with more optimized CSS :)

-= Additional Post Support: =
+= Additional Post Type Support: =
-* For public post types, enable Genesis Inpost Options (Layouts, SEO, Scripts)
+* For public custom post types, enable Genesis Inpost Options (Layouts, SEO, Scripts)
-* For public post types with archive support, enable Genesis Archive Settings
+* For public custom post types with archive support, enable Genesis Archive Settings

 = Special Advise: =
 **Note:** This plugin has been tested with WordPress branches 3.6 and also 3.5 (and also before with 3.4+, 3.3+, 3.2+) without any issues.
 It also works within Multisite installs - single activated and network activated, too.
 Remember, running with latest versions of Genesis and WordPress is *always* recommended.